apostrophecms-legacy/apostrophe-pages/README.md

 For performance reasons, `pages.getAncestors` and `pages.getDescendants` do not return the `items` property.
 Typically only the `slug` and `title` properties are necessary to build navigation.
 If necessary you may use the slug property of a page to fetch the entire page with its items, via `apos.getPage`.

-### Fetching Ancestors and Descendants Automatically ###
+### Fetching Ancestors, Peers and Descendants Automatically ###

 `pages.serve` automatically fetches the ancestors of the page into the `ancestors` property of the `page` object given to the page template.
 In addition, the children of the page are available in the `children` property.
 And the children of the home page (whether the current page is the home page or not) are available in the `tabs` property.
+Also, the peers of the current page (children of the same parent) are available in the `peers` property.

 If you need to see the descendants of the current page to a greater depth, set the `descendantOptions` option when calling `pages.serve`: